nigelhorne/Devel-FIXME/README.md

 The regex for finding FIXMEs in a line of source is returned by the `regex` class method (thus it is overridable).
 It's quite crummy, really.
-It matches an occurrance of a hash sign (`#`), followed by optional white space and then `FIXME` or `XXX`.
+It matches an occurrence of a hash sign (`#`), followed by optional white space and then `FIXME` or `XXX`.
 After that any white space is skipped, and whatever comes next is the fixme message.

 Given some subclassing you could whip up a format for FIXME messages with metadata such as priorities, or whatnot.
 See the implementation of `readfile`.

-The second interface is a compile time, somewhat more explicit way of emmitting messages.
+The second interface is a compile time, somewhat more explicit way of emitting messages.

         use Devel::FIXME "broken";